tarwn/lessthandot-hugo/blogs/content/posts/2009-07-24-when-books-on-line-is-not-really-correct.md

 EXEC TestStuff 1,test1,Test2
 ```

-So even though you don&#8217;t enclose the character value in quotes it works.
+So even though you don't enclose the character value in quotes it works.

 From the [SQL Server 2008 Books Online (June 2009) EXECUTE (Transact-SQL)][3] page, I changed the color to red for the sentence that is wrong.